aws-samples/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 Note that the policy below contains two additional sections (the last two sections) that we did not address in the earlier tasks.
 The additions are focused on denying the ability to change or delete the permission policy and the permissions boundary.

 !!! hint
-	[permissions boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html): The question marks **`????`** in the resource elements below should be replaced with something that could act as a resource restriction.
+	[permissions boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html): The question marks **`????`** in the resource element below should be replaced with something that could act as either a naming or pathing resource restriction.

 ``` json
 {